ISSArt-LLC/ISSArt-LLC.github.io/posts/2015-02-26-know-software-development-process.md

 #### 4) Signing the contract

-After negotiating the project scope, delivery timeframes and budget make sure everything you’ve discussed is covered in the services agreement you are going to sign.
-Don’t forget about the source code ownership – who will possess ownership rights?
+After negotiating the project scope, delivery timeframes and budget make sure everything you've discussed is covered in the services agreement you are going to sign.
+Don't forget about the source code ownership – who will possess ownership rights?
 This should be stated in a contract as well.
 In our company, for example, the exclusive ownership rights are handed over to the customer upon the project completion.

 Ask your lawyer for help to review the contract if needed.